anujshah1003/Tensorboard-own-image-data-image-features-embedding-visualization/README.md

     feature_vector_size = size of feature vector for each image (in this example its 4096)

 # Generating the embedding logs for your own feature vectors

-To regenerate the same embedding logs you can use the feature_vectors_400_samples.txt in the feature_vectors.zip file.

 If you want to generate embedding visulaization for your own feature vector data that you have- you can directly look into [own-data-embedding-visualization.py](https://github.com/anujshah1003/Tensorboard-own-image-data-image-features-embedding-visualization/blob/master/own-data-embedding-visualization.py) script to visualize your feature vectors in embedding visualizer.